Actor Charlbi Dean's cause of death revealed - ExBulletin

 Charlbi Deans’ cause of death has been revealed after the South African actor and model died of a sudden illness in August.

-The 32-year-old man died of bacterial sepsis, according to the New York City Office of the Chief Medical Examiner. tell people Wednesday.
+The 32-year-old man died of bacterial sepsis, according to the New York City Chief Medical Examiner’s Office tell people Wednesday.
 Sepsis was a complication of asplenia or the absence of a spleen, a spokesperson for the office said.
 Dean’s death was ruled an accident.

 Doctors had removed the actors’ spleen in 2009 after a car accident, which also broke his back and several ribs.